 What is Anodizing?

-In the case of titanium and niobium, anodizing causes the natural oxide layer on the surface to thicken and the miniscule debris found on the surface of the metal is removed by the process, resulting in a smoother texture.
+In the case of titanium and niobium, anodizing causes the natural oxide layer on the surface to thicken.
+Any surface debris is removed by the process, resulting in a smoother texture.
+This video gives a quick demonstration of how titanium jewelry changes color during anodization.

 How Do Anodized Metals Get Their Colors?

 What makes anodized metals so special is the array of rainbow colors that they display without the use of any dyes.
-Both niobium and titanium can display gold, green, purple, copper, yellow, blue and sometimes even an oil slick effect.
+Both niobium and titanium can exhibit gold, green, purple, copper, yellow, blue and sometimes even an oil slick effect.

 The stunning patterns and hues are all natural, caused by the light interfering with the oxide layer and creates the color.
 If there was no light during the process, there would be no colors.